ptsochantaris/operation-jeff/README.md

 #### The low 16k (`MMU0` and `MMU1`)

-The ROM is set to ROM3, which is the traditional 48k Sinclair ZX Spectrum ROM and is required by the ESX Dos API.
+The ROM is configured as `ROM3`, which is the traditional 48k Sinclair ZX Spectrum ROM and is required by the ESX Dos API.
 However outside of making ESX Dos API calls, _the ROM is usually paged-out_.
 Instead the layout of the bottom 16k is this:

 - `MMU0` is read-only and set to page 28, containing the ISR routine, and most constant values used in the program.
 - `MMU1` is also read-only and mostly used for loading and buffering read-only things, like the compressed contents of levels.